All Episodes

 What else do we got here?

-You know, one of the things that Trump's gonna have to watch is there's a really good piece by Daniel Horowitz, who I like a lot.
+You know, one of the things that Trump's going to have to watch is there's a really good piece by Daniel Horowitz, who I like a lot, how if you think federal policy matters, here's why conservatives have a once-in-a-lifetime legislative opportunity at the state level.

-And that's on conservative review.com.
+And that's on conservativereview.com.

 I don't have time to get into all of it right now.

-Uh the media is freaked out by the Trump ditching of the press pool.
+The media is freaked out by the Trump ditching of the press pool.

-Howard Dean compared Trump's election to Kent State shootings and Selma Alabama's bloody Sunday.
+Howard Dean compared Trump's election to Kent State shootings and Selma, Alabama's Bloody Sunday.

-This young generation, which I think is absolutely great, is uh used to doing everything on the internet.
+This young generation, which I think is absolutely great, is used to doing everything on the internet.

-They don't really like institutions, they don't need institutions.
+They don't really like institutions.

-Well, that's you know, it only bends towards justice if you make it bend towards justice.
+Well, that's, you know, it only bends towards justice if you make it bend towards justice.

 Clinton victory fantasies.